IAMconsortium/pyam/doc/source/api/plotting.rst

       IamDataFrame.plot(kind='<kind>', **kwargs)

-   This function defaults to the :meth:`pyam.plotting.lineplot` type.
+   This function defaults to the :meth:`pyam.plotting.line` type.

 3. Calling any function of either the :mod:`plotting` or the :mod:`figures` module directly via